xwomen1/MLOps_AI_agent/README.md

 ---

 ## 🎯 Project Goals

-* **AI-Driven Analytics:** Apply LLMs to parse complex deployment logs and cloud configurations.
-* **RAG Integration:** Implement Retrieval-Augmented Generation for fetching context from internal docs or wikis.
 * **Automated Response:** Use Agents & MCP (Model Context Protocol) for incident response and remediation.
 * **MLOps Best Practices:** Demonstrate model deployment, inference, and observability in a multi-cloud environment.